simonrolph/hotmoths/README.md

 By [Simon Rolph](https://github.com/simonrolph) and [Matt Brown](https://github.com/mattjbr123)

+🥈🥈 Won second place in the #CDE22 hackathon! 🥈🥈

 ## What on earth!?!

 Hot Moths was created as part of a hackathon running alongside the Constructing a Digital Environmnet conference.
 The hackathon was titled "Bridging data sciences and the public with art (hybrid)" and was run on the DEVPOST platform.
 You can find our entry here: https://devpost.com/software/hot-moths